Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 Getting started
 ===============

-If you recently installed Red, you should read this.
+If you recently installed Blue, you should read this.
 This is a quick start guide for a general usage.

 .. note::

-    If you haven't installed Red, please do it by following one of the `installation guides <install_guides/index>`.
+    If you haven't installed Blue, please do it by following one of the `installation guides <install_guides/index>`.

-Assuming you correctly installed Red, you should have a window like this:
+Assuming you correctly installed Blue, you should have a window like this:

 .. image:: .resources/red-console.png